Borneo Orangutan Survival Foundation (BOSF)

 Orangutans in Forest School spend the entire day in the nearby peat forest— only returning to the main center in the late afternoon to have a snack, drink some milk and get some sleep.
 This afternoon ritual takes place on the famous Nyaru Menteng main lawn, which can be seen in the photo at left as well as at the top of this page (The Standoff).

 The Islands: Orangutan University

 The islands are the penultimate step in the rehabilitation of orphaned orangutans.
 There are 5 river islands: Kaja, Palas 1 and 2, Hampapak Matei and Bangamat.
-They are all islands in the Rongan River, which runs behind the clinic in Nyaru Menteng.
-From there, there is a mere 8 km drive to the small town of Sei Gohong, which is the most important harbor in the area.
-There are only primitive feeding-platforms and jetties on the islands so as to keep the setting as natural as possible.
+They are all islands in the Rungan River, which runs behind the Nyaru Menteng veterinary clinic.
+From there, there is a mere 15 minute drive to the small village of Sei Gohong, which is the most important harbor in the area.
+There are only minimal feeding-platforms and jetties on the islands so as to keep the setting as natural as possible.

 The islands are large and hold as many as 50 or more individuals.
 In the wild they would of course be more spread out because of the dispersal of food resources.
-Some will become naturally more independent and solitary and others will remain in small groups, learning and exploring together, but they will also eventually start to go their own way– which is a good sign that they are ready for life in the wild.
-They will be released in the wild in small groups as well, where they will have the choice to stay together or to venture out more on their own.
+Some will become naturally more independent and solitary and others will remain in small groups, learning and exploring the forest together, but they will also eventually start to go their own way-- which is a good sign that they are ready for life in the wild.
+They will be released in small groups as well, where they will have the choice to stay together or to venture out more on their own.